deeptika/deeptika/README.md

 ## Hi there 👋

 I'm Deeptika, a passionate woman in tech, SWE with a strong background in data, software development, and security.
-I have 2 years of professional experience at Navis, and I'm a recent graduate with a Master's in Computer Science from the University of Florida.
+I have 2 years of professional experience, and I'm a recent graduate with a Master's in Computer Science from the University of Florida.

 Eager to contribute to innovative projects and solve complex challenges!